 A DA is not always necessary.
 You might be able to undertake your development as exempt, which does not require approval.

-This page explains the development process in detail and the various steps that your DA will go through before it is determined.
+This page explains the DA process in detail and the various steps that your DA will go through before it is determined.

 Other approvals and permits